SitemapKlarity storyJoin usMedicationServiceAbout us

 • Labyrinthitis or vestibular neuritis: Infections of the inner ear caused by a cold or flu.

-• Ménière’s disease: An inner ear disorder involving a build-up of excess fluid in the ears that can cause vertigo, tinnitus (ringing in the ears), or hearing loss.
+• Ménière’s disease: An inner ear disorder involving a build-up of excess fluid in the ears.

 How to stop dizziness caused by anxiety